cl-roberts/.templates/utils/README.md

-# .pandoc
+# utils

-This repo contains an assortmant of files for customizing pandoc's behavior.

-- `*.docx`: reference documents for styling word outputs
-- `*.css`: custom `css` for styling `html` documents
-- `*.csl`: citation style language files for customizing bibliographies
-- `references.bib`: a master `.bib` file with annotations
+Utilities either used by multiple templates, or for generating one-off files

 - `make-reference-list`: a batch script for rendering a standalone bibliography
+- `reference-styles.css`: custom `css` for rendering `html` bibliography